hbc/Intro-to-R-QMB/lessons/02_introR-syntax-and-data-structures.md

 ![Viewing your environment](../img/environment.png)

-Now we can reference these buckets by name to perform mathematical operations on the values contained within.
 What do you get in the console for the following operation:

 ```
 x + y